doriansmiley/10-kGPT/README.md

 `npm install`

 # Run
-Create the pages directory.
+- Create the pages directory.
 This is where pages are saved for research puposes.
 I ignore this directory since it will result in a large number of files.
+After creating the pages directory
+- Creatre your .env file and add `OPENAI_API_KEY=<YOUR KEY>`
-After creating the pages directory run `npm run start $TICKER` passing the ticker symbol of the ocmpany you want to analyze.
+- run `npm run start $TICKER` passing the ticker symbol of the ocmpany you want to analyze.

 This will run `node node-index` passing the ticker symbok you specify and save responses to the `responses` directory.

+You can view output in the responses directory.
+The chunks used to generate each response is under `responses/secAPI`.
+This can be useful to audit what inputs were used to generatr the response.

+Please note all output will be overwritten with each run.
+This is to reduce file build up.